As mortgage rates hit 8%, home ‘affordability is incredibly difficult,' economist says

 While the economy and the housing markets move through cycles, it's unlikely for mortgage rates to decline substantially in the near term, especially as the Federal Reserve is expected to keep the benchmark rate high for longer, added Hamrick.

 Additionally, the constrained supply of homes for sale is a "direct result of the lock-in effect," said Hamrick.
-The low supply pressure prices upwards as current homeowners are less compelled to move or put their houses on the market as they don't want to trade their low-rate mortgage for one that is significantly higher.
+The low supply pressures prices upward as current homeowners are less compelled to move or put their houses on the market as they don't want to trade their low-rate mortgage for one that is significantly higher.

 "Higher rates are also increasing the cost and availability of builder development and construction loans, which harms supply and contributes to lower housing affordability," Alicia Huey, NAHB's chairman and a homebuilder and developer from Birmingham, Alabama, previously told CNBC.